bentomhall/nih-system/homebrewery/core.homebrew.md

 **Acid.** The corrosive spray of a black dragon's breath and the dissolving enzymes secreted by a black pudding deal acid damage.

-**Bludgeoning.** Blunt force attacks---hammers, constriction, unarmed blows, and the like---deal bludgeoning damage, as does falling.
+**Bludgeoning.** Blunt force attacks&mdash;hammers, constriction, unarmed blows, and the like&mdash;deal bludgeoning damage, as does falling.

 **Cold.** The infernal chill radiating from an ice devil's spear and the frigid blast of a white dragon's breath deal cold damage.